apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 We decided to disallow `@author` tags in the Javadoc: they are hard to maintain, especially in a very active project, and we use the Git history to track authorship.
 GitHub also has [this nice page with your contributions](https://github.com/kiegroup/kogito-runtimes/graphs/contributors).

+Make sure you have configured your IDE according to the [project codestyle](https://github.com/kiegroup/kogito-runtimes/tree/master/kogito-ide-config).

 ### Tests and Documentation

 Don't forget to include tests in your pull requests, and documentation (reference documentation, javadoc...).
 Guides and reference documentation should be submitted to the [Kogito Docs Repository](https://github.com/kiegroup/kie-docs/tree/master-kogito).